-ISJ children observe everything.
+ISJ children are very observant.
 They are constantly gathering facts and storing them away in their brains for future reference.
 They use this store of facts to pull information out when they are presented with a problem or new situation.
 They are unsettled when they are presented with situations or problems and don't have any facts in their personal "database" to apply to find a solution.
 If their information storehouse doesn't have any helpful information, they don't know how to think about the situation or solve the problem, and feel incapable of facing the new situation.
 To minimize this problem, any new thoughts should be framed within the context of known data for the ISJ.
 All known facts about the new situation should be presented clearly to the ISJ.
 If the new situation is similar to something that is already within the experience of the ISJ, that should be pointed out, i.e. "Division is just like Multiplication, which we already know.
 The rules are just switched around."

 ISJ children want to know exactly what is expected of them.
 The goal for any particular assignment should be made crystal clear.
 ISJ children do not have the ability to resolve ambiguity on their own.
 Assignments that are open-ended and require a lot of creativity will be unsettling and perhaps frightening to the ISJ.